 Different surveys have been put forth to try and explain the menace that is unemployment.
 Unemployment exists in different types.
 These types are; voluntary, structural, seasonal, frictional etc.

 College graduates are not spared by unemployment either, giving rise to what is called graduate unemployment.
 Every student joins the college with the hope of a better future.
-A better future is characterized by a well-paying job.

 Unfortunately, with tons of experience and skills gathered in the college years in preparation to face life afterwards, most graduates are unable to secure a first job.
 Job seeking can be a draining task which needs a lot of determination and effort.